pnutus/Black-on-White-theme/readme.md

 Black on White
 ==============

-Black on White is a simple textmate theme that removes almost all syntax highlighting.
-Everything is – you guessed it – _Black on White_.
+Black on White is a simple Textmate/Sublime Text theme that removes almost all syntax highlighting.
 The only things that are in any way highlighted are:

 * Comments.
-They're bold.
+They're **bold**.
 * Strings.
-They're italic.
+They're _italic_.